Cody Baker

-Cody Baker (born January 7, 2004) is an American professional soccer player who plays as a center-back or right-back for Sacramento Republic FC of the USL Championship, on loan from Major League Soccer club Seattle Sounders FC.
+Cody Baker (born January 7, 2004) is an American professional soccer player who plays as a center-back or right-back for Major League Soccer club New England Revolution, on loan from Seattle Sounders FC.

 Early life

 Baker was born in Issaquah, Washington.

 Club career

 Baker joined the youth academy of Major League Soccer club Seattle Sounders FC in 2018.
 While in the academy, Baker began as a center-back before converting to right-back.
 In March 2021, Baker was named by Sounders FC head coach Brian Schmetzer as one of the academy players who could be called up to the first team: "I would say that Cody Baker is another one on my list.
 He’s been a surprise.
 He might not quite be ready, but he’s going to be ready".

 On May 13, 2021, Baker made his professional debut for Sounders FC's USL Championship affiliate Tacoma Defiance against San Diego Loyal, coming on as a 79th-minute substitute in a 3–1 victory.

 On July 21, 2021, Baker signed a professional contract with Tacoma.